 The Bordetella vaccine for dogs isn’t considered to be part of the core vaccine schedule.
-However, it might be considered necessary if your dog is (or will be) participating at doggy day cares, walking in parks where there other other dogs, etc.

 The industry manufacturing these vaccines subject their product to quality assurance monitoring protocols to meet their own, internal expectations, but also to satisfy government requirements.

 Currently, the only feedback available to study the effects of the bordetella vaccine for dogs comes from voluntary disclosure by veterinarians who are encouraged to report adverse effects to the US Food & Drug Administration.

 The results reported can represent any number of side-effects from mild and common to severe and possibly life-threatening.
 Important factors to consider when interpreting the results include:

 - the number of vaccines being offered in one visit.

 To get a better understanding on how the reporting process works, read the information at the link below.